 - Lemmermann Foundation Scholarship Awards - The Lemmermann Foundation offers scholarships in classical studies and humanities to master's and doctoral students.
 The topic of research must be related to Rome and the Roman culture of any period, from the Pre-Roman period to the present day time.
 Applicants must provide evidence for their need to study and carry out research in Rome.

 - Social Science Research Council Scholarship (SSRC) - Since 1923, the SSRC has awarded more than fifteen thousand fellowships to researchers around the globe.
 Council fellowship programs are strategic—they target specific problems, promote individual and institutional change, and expand networks.

 - Sigma XI Grants-in-Aid-of-Research Program - The program awards grants of up to $1,000 to students from all areas of the sciences and engineering.
-Designated funds from the allow for grants of up to $5,000 for astronomy research and $2,500 for vision related research.
-Students use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.
+Designated funds allow for grants of up to $5,000 for astronomy research and $2,500 for vision-related research.
+Students use the funding to pay for travel expenses to and from a research site, or for the purchase of non-standard laboratory equipment necessary to complete a specific research project.

 - Benjamin A. Gilman International Scholarship - The U.S. Department of State’s Benjamin A. Gilman International Scholarship is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.